Caltech-IPAC/grits2018-github-tutorial/README.md

 * commits and pushes
 * [branches and merging](https://www.atlassian.com/git/tutorials/using-branches)

-Participants will need a github account to be able to interact with the IPAC repos and [Git](https://git-scm.com/) tool installed locally.
+Participants will need a github account and be added to the (team) repos write permission to be able to interact with the IPAC repos and [Git](https://git-scm.com/) tool installed locally.

 ## Hands-on